Tominous/address-book/README.md

 # address-book
-A simple Python program that's used to store contact details for users
+A simple Python program, built to practice working with dictionaries, that's used to store contact details for users